Elopement Planning

 8. Make Your Elopement Announcement

-Many couples tying the knot, tend to shy away from the idea of an elopement because they either don’t understand what it is, or they don’t want to leave anyone out (ps. you can include a handful of family and friends during your special day).
+Many couples tying the knot tend to shy away from eloping because they either don’t understand what it is, or they don’t want to leave anyone out (ps.
+You can include a handful of family and friends during your special day).

 We are here to tell you that many of our Wandering Weddings members and our team have felt the same way, and we have made it our goal to provide others with the best information, year-round.